-- 5. Players Names and Personalisation
+4. Players Names and Personalisation

-- (i) On Football Boots

-- A Player's name, including any appropriate nickname or initials, may appear on that Player's boots without restriction.
+A Player's name, including any appropriate nickname or initials, may appear on that Player's boots without restriction.
 Other names, places, appropriate nicknames or numbers of personal significance to that Player (e.g. the name or birthday of a family member, or the number of playing appearances made) may also appear on that Player's boots without restriction.

-- (ii) On all other Clothing